We’d like to talk about Wildlife Rehabbing standards with regards to Vet/Rehabber working relationships…

 There is a general sense that Vets know less than Rehabbers about wildlife, so why work with them?
 Yes, this is absolutely true, in lots of instances.
 Vets however have a fundamental education in animal care, medications, procedures and diagnostics, which is essential.
 Some Vets (who also choose to independently rehab) can cover all of the bases required for wildlife rehabilitative care but Rehabbers alone never can, as they don’t have the fundamental training required on pharmaceuticals or diagnostic tools or what available procedures might save an animal’s life.

 It is in the case of medications that most confusion seems to arise, we think.
 (That's certainly how it seems from all of the conversations we've had).

 The medications that each wildlife casualty needs (just like us humans and just like our pets, as you all know) is incredibly complex.
 Every case will be unique.
-Lucy from Wild Things has just written an excellent post on the topic, check it out on their page: https://www.facebook.com/WildlifeInLincolnshireandDistrict
+Lucy from Wild Things has just written an excellent post on the topic, check it out here: https://www.wildlifecarebadge.com/post/prescription-only-medication

 To not work with a Vet and to only purchase the most basic of medications online - a couple of types of antibiotics and pain relief - can often only lead to the wrong or insufficient medication being offered to casualties who deserve much better bespoke care (again, the kind of care we demand for ourselves and our pets).